Unlike Galway and Belfast, there isn’t one main Dublin Christmas Market – there are several… usually!

-I’ll add more to the list below when pantos, carols, and other events are announced closer to November (find loads more things to do in the city in our guide on what to do in Dublin).
+I’ll add more to the list below when pantos, carols, and other events are announced closer to December (find loads more things to do in the city in our guide on what to do in Dublin).

 1. Have a ramble around the city and check out the lights

 Like many of Ireland’s towns and cities, Dublin is completely lit up during the festive period.
-However, the Christmas light switch on in Dublin has gone a*se ways over the year.
+However, the Christmas light switch on in Dublin has gone a*se ways over the years.